Is the Death Doula Path Right for You? Take the Free Quiz →

 • Connecting with healthcare providers

-• Advocating for patient wishes
+• Advocating for individual wishes

 • Logistical coordination and organization